rudderlabs/query-generator/README.md

 ### ⚡️ How to Use

-First, install the necessary dependencies for the app, as shown:
+First, install the necessary dependencies for the app by running the `npm i` command:

 ![Step 1](https://user-images.githubusercontent.com/59817155/90632288-cdb27e00-e241-11ea-972d-71846d3bdb18.gif)